Culture, identity and healing

 My background includes education, governance, First Nations mental health and wellbeing, trauma-informed care, cultural healing, and ministry, all of which have shaped my approach to this role.

-What is your approach to building relationships with diverse families in your community?
+When asked about her approach to building relationships with diverse families in the Maryborough community, she replied:

 Building trust starts with respect, open communication, and understanding local culture.
 As someone with Aboriginal and Melanesian heritage, living and working in Maryborough for many years, I know that relationships here are built on genuine connection.